Skip to content

 }

-Problem: Limited query capabilities—no range queries, no aggregations on numeric values.
+Limited query capabilities — no range queries, no aggregations on numeric values.

 The Custom Fields Solution